JLee-WD/Noto/README.md

 - **Share your notes** - Share your notes in a list with a friend in the same class.
 Instead of writing your notes in an endless Google doc, Noto lets you collaborate with your cohort by inviting your peers to a group to write and share notes.
 - **Export notes** - Notes can be exported and saved locally for offline access.

-## Target
+## Target Audience

+The target audience for Noto is:

-- Students with a specific focus on software engineering students and teachers
+- Software engineering students & teachers
-- Professional developers
+- Professional or aspiring developers

 ## Tech Stack